 Yes!
 We are deliberately seeking students from a diversity of fields of study to award grants.
 The key is to make a strong case for why you should intern in Eastern Asia.

-No. We are committed to awarding some grants to fund internships in those countries, due to the university's long-standing ties their.
+No. We are committed to awarding some grants to fund internships there, due to the university's long-standing ties to those countries.
 However, applications to intern in the broader Eastern Asian region will also be accepted.